 What is cash flow forecasting and why it is relevant?
 Cashflow forecasting is a process of obtaining an estimated company's future financial position.
 It involves the core planning component of financial management within the organization.
 The main goal of cash flow forecasting is to ensure that the business has a sustainable cash flow to meet its obligations and avoid financial issues in the long run.
 Interest and debt reduction, short term liquidity planning and long term planning are some of the reasons why companies should set up a cash flow forecasting process.
 In this episode, we have Louise Delaney, the founder of Cash Flows For you to share some tips about cash flow forecasting and effective financial management.

 Business Tips to Help You Get Ahead of the Competition

-It’s important for a business owner to understand the ins and outs of operating a business.
-Read on for some tips and best practices that you can take advantage of.
+It’s important for business owners to understand the ins and outs of operating a business.
+Read on for some business tips and best practices that you can take advantage of.

 Toronto is one of the most multicultural cities in the world.
 English is the main language, but there are over 160 other languages that are spoken by various communities.
 There are also 200 different ethnic origins among many inhabitants.
 For me, there's something really special about that kind of diversity because people from different backgrounds bring different ideas.
 It's no coincidence that there was a huge boom in technology in the 20th century.
 Ultimately, the spread of the telephone and then the Internet allowed us to share the information instantaneously across the globe.